cwarden45/Bastu_Cat_Genome/Other_Medical_Information/README.md

  - Lab Tests / Data Performed as described in sections below (*"Selected Test Results"* and *"X-Rays"*).
  - **Felimazole (2.5 mg Tablets)** was prescribed on 1/17/2026.
  - After being able to get Bastu to take the medication successfully 3 days in a row, a severe adverse reaction started (where appetite decreased to the extent of stopping eating or drinking).
+Some earlier digestive issues were also noticed (such as at least one incident of audiable sounds as well as at least one atypical incident of flatulence).
  - **Subcutaneous fluids** given on 2/4/2026.
  - Emergency Vet visit with **overnight** stay from 2/7/2026-2/8/2026, with **IV fulid**.
  - Bastu was responsive to fluids on 2/4 and 2/7-2/8, but she resumed not eating and was brought back into the Emergency Vet on 2/11 (recieving **SQ Fluids**).